mikuhansen/GrammyProject/README.md

 From the Global Career Accelerator - Coding for Data track

 About:
+Analyzing website engagement data to understand audience activity and behavior better

+Objective:
-Analyzing website engagement data to better understand audience activity and behavior to determine if the websites should stay separate or to combine them to optimize engagement
+Optimize engagement by determining if the two websites should stay separate or to combine them into one website

 Data from:
 - grammy.com